statsig-io/docs/docs/metrics/ingest.md

 ## Ingesting Precomputed Metrics

 Statsig allows you to ingest any of your precomputed product and business metrics in three different ways:

 - Logging metrics using Statsig's HTTP API
 - Importing metrics from a datawarehouse such as Snowflake
+- Exporting metrics to a Statsig-owned azure blob container that we'll import data from
 - Ingesting metrics from your collection layer service such as Segment.

 ### Logging Metrics using the HTTP API

 You can log one or more precomputed metrics with Statsing using the `log_custom_metric` API as shown below.
 The API call requires an **ID type** and should either (a) include a **metric_value**, or (b) provide a numerator and denominator of the metrics (if it's a ratio metric).

 ```bash
 curl \